Full Arch Implants: A Definitive Clinical Guide

 The financial commitment doesn't end the day the final prosthesis is placed.
 Long-term success depends on a partnership between you and your patient, which includes ongoing maintenance.
 Patients need to understand the importance of excellent daily oral hygiene to prevent complications like peri-implantitis.
 You should also factor in the cost of regular professional cleanings and check-ups.
 These appointments are crucial for monitoring the health of the implants and surrounding tissues.
 Communicating these ongoing care requirements upfront ensures patients are fully prepared to protect their investment and enjoy a healthy, beautiful smile for years to come.

-How to Care for Full Arch Implants
+How to Care for Your Full Arch Implants

 A full arch solution is a life-changing investment for your patient, and its long-term success hinges on diligent aftercare.
 While advanced materials like AvaDent’s monolithic, bacteria-resistant prosthetics provide a fantastic foundation for oral health, patient compliance is non-negotiable.
 As their trusted provider, your role is to clearly outline these maintenance protocols.
 Setting clear expectations from the start helps ensure patients protect their new smile for years to come, safeguarding both their health and the integrity of your clinical work.
 Here’s a breakdown of the essential care instructions to share with your patients.

-The Daily Care Routine
+Your Daily Cleaning and Care Routine

 This becomes the new standard for their daily oral hygiene.
 Patients must understand that cleaning their prosthesis is just as important as caring for natural teeth.
 Instruct them to brush at least twice a day with a soft-bristled toothbrush, paying special attention to the surface of the bridge and where it meets the gumline.
 To clean underneath the bridge, a water flosser is an excellent tool for flushing out food particles and plaque.
 Interdental brushes can also effectively reach tight spaces.
 Emphasize that consistency is everything; a regular hygiene routine is the best defense against inflammation and other complications.